moorara/milad.dev/content/posts/github-tools.md

 ---
 title: "A Comparison of GitHub Marketplace Apps"
-date: 2019-06-01T11:13:06-04:00
+date: 2019-06-02T11:13:06-04:00
-draft: true
+draft: false
 toc: true
 images:
 tags:
+  - dev
+  - coding
   - github
   - automation
+  - monitoring
+  - microservices
   - continuous-integration
   - continuous-delivery
+  - code-coverage
+  - code-testing
   - documentation
-  - microservices
 ---

-I have been using and evaluating a dozens of [GitHub Marketplace Apps](https://github.com/marketplace) for few months now for a real-world microservices application built in [Go](https://golang.org).
+I have been using and evaluating dozens of [GitHub Marketplace Apps](https://github.com/marketplace) for a few months now for a real-world microservices application built in [Go](https://golang.org).
-So, I decided to share my experience!
+So, I decided to share what I liked and what I didn't like about these integrations.

 The nice thing about using GitHub Marketplace is that your integrations and billing are all consolidated in one place.
-As an orgnization or a billing manager, it is much easier to manage all these different services from a single hub.
+As an organization or a billing manager, it is much easier to manage all these different services from a single hub.

 ## CI/CD